 Hi, thanks for stopping by.
 I’m Henry Lien.
 I’m a speculative fiction writer.
 In case you don’t know, that’s a fancy way to say “science fiction and fantasy writer” without people thinking you have geek cooties.

 My first novel, PEASPROUT CHEN, FUTURE LEGEND OF SKATE AND SWORD, came out from Holt/Macmillan in April 2018, edited by the sagacious Tiffany Liao.
 The sequel will be coming out in 2019.
-I am represented by the mighty Tina Dubois at ICM, as well as the benevolent Rich Green and Pier Nirandara at ICM for film/tv rights, and the perfectly upright Roxane Edouard at Curtis Brown U.K. for translation rights.
+I am represented by the mighty Tina Dubois at ICM, as well as the benevolent Rich Green at ICM for film/tv rights, and the perfectly upright Roxane Edouard at Curtis Brown U.K. for translation rights.

 I write mostly children’s lit but also some adult stuff, mostly novels, but some short stories and songs, too.
 I like to write about very specific things, like Wu Liu (a sport I made up combining kung fu and figure skating), imperial court eunuchs, earthquakes, grandes dames of the Gilded Age, underwater gardening, and how to talk to dolphins.